alshedivat/al-folio/_pages/about.md

 **What do I want to learn about in the future?**
 1. Causality and its interaction with sequential decision making and RL.
 2. Natural Language Processing.
 3. Using insights from machine learning for biology.
-In a specific example, how to learning a hierarchical or causal structure from genomics data.
+In a specific example, learning a hierarchical or causal structure from genomics data.
 4. Geometric and topological insights for data analysis and machine learning (for example, non-positive curvature representation learning).
 5. Algorithmic fairness.